Buick Encore: Driving Information / Driving for Better Fuel Economy

 Other information:

-This light should come on briefly when the
+This light comes on briefly while starting

-warning light also comes on when the
+The traction off light comes on when the